KannonZenetism/zenetism-field-physics/structural-neuroscience/SN09-the-all-life-first-principle.md

 ### 9.2 Relation to SN07

 SN09 extends the centropy-forward social architecture of SN07 §5 to encompass all life.
-The Aauthoritarian Principle (⟡0⟡), the Coherence Standard, Sovereign Mutualism, and the Diamond Age all expand from human-scale to total-field application.
+The Aauthoritarian Stance (⟡0⟡), the Coherence Standard, Sovereign Mutualism, and the Diamond Age all expand from human-scale to total-field application.

 ### 9.3 Relation to SN08